Foreigners Guide to Opening a Business in Thailand?

 Make an application for a visa and a work permit

-Create a bank account for your company
+Create a bank account for your company when starting a business

-You can choose a bank that meets your specific needs and preferences once your business has been licenced.
+You can choose a bank that meets your specific needs and preferences once your business has been licensed.
 To complete this task, you will need your accounting team or accounting firm to recommend a suitable bank or introduce you to the bank manager, and you will need to request that your bank set up or provide you with the proper banking account.

 Other Visa Services